wlongdong/wlongdong.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student at HKUST [Aerial Robotics Group](https://uav.hkust.edu.hk/) advised by Prof. [Shaojie Shen](https://scholar.google.com.hk/citations?user=u8Q0_xsAAAAJ&hl=zh-CN&oi=ao).
-Previously, I obtained my master's degree from Shanghai Jiao Tong University at [IRMV Lab](http://irmv.sjtu.edu.cn/), where I was advised by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).
+I am currently pursuing my Ph.D. at HKUST's [Aerial Robotics Group](https://uav.hkust.edu.hk/), under the guidance of Prof. [Shaojie Shen](https://scholar.google.com.hk/citations?user=u8Q0_xsAAAAJ&hl=zh-CN&oi=ao).
+Prior to this, I earned my Master's degree from the [IRMV Lab](http://irmv.sjtu.edu.cn/) at Shanghai Jiao Tong University, where I was mentored by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).

-My research interests include the areas of robotics and autonomous driving, with focus on state estimation, localization and mapping and computer vision.
+My primary research interests encompass robotics and autonomous driving, with a particular emphasis on robust estimation, global localization, and long-term mapping.

-If you have any exciting ideas or cooperation intentions, please feel free to contact me at zqiaoac@connect.ust.hk :)
+If you have any good ideas or cooperation intentions, please feel free to contact me at zqiaoac@connect.ust.hk :)

 Education
 ======